Eligibility for a funded training place

-2. Brighton & Hove City Council Funded Places
+2. Public Health Brighton & Hove City Council Funded Places

-If you have been allocated a Brighton & Hove City Council funded place it is our policy to charge a fee (currently £25 for half-day courses) for non-attendance with less than one week’s notice.
+If you have been allocated a Public Health Brighton & Hove City Council funded place it is our policy to charge a fee (currently £50 for ASIST) for non-attendance with less than one week’s notice.
 This is because there are certain costs that we incur in organising the course and these are non-refundable at short notice.
 We have introduced this policy because if we are unable to demonstrate good attendance to our funders it will be more difficult to secure future funding for these courses.

 Whole Courses can be a cost-effective way of training your team in your own venue.
 If your organisation is based in Brighton & Hove and works with at risk target groups we may be able to offer a discount based on the allocation of funded places.
 Please contact us to discuss your exact training needs, and possible discounts and funding options.